luckyshot/picowiki/README.md

   - syntax highlighting with tags in fenced code blocks using [hihglight.js](https://highlightjs.org/).

+### PluginHTML

+This plugin is used to handle HTML files.
+Implements a media handler interface.

 ### PluginIncludes

 This plugin can be used to include files into a document before